segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 ![the coalesce function](images/image1.png)

 You can send additional User Data to increase the match rate for events from a server source.
 Collect other fields from the browser, like User Agent, IP Address, and [Facebook's cookie parameters (fbp, fbc)](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/fbp-and-fbc){:target="_blank"}, pass them to the server, and map them in the User Data object.
-See [Facebook's Customer Information Parameters](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/customer-information-parameters){:target="_blank"} for more information on User Data fields, and [Facebook’s Best Practices for Conversions API](https://www.facebook.com/business/help/308855623839366?id=818859032317965){:target="_blank"} for match rate best practices.
+See [Facebook's Customer Information Parameters](https://developers.facebook.com/docs/marketing-api/conversions-api/parameters/customer-information-parameters){:target="_blank"} for more information on User Data fields, and [Facebook's Best Practices for Conversions API](https://www.facebook.com/business/help/308855623839366?id=818859032317965){:target="_blank"} for match rate best practices.

 ![the user data object](images/image2.png)